-The count from the March 2022 survey for MCP was 685,476 cranes (Table 1, Fig. 7) in the CPRV (Liddick 2022).
-The natural log-transformed annual photo-corrected estimates for the CPRV portion of the survey suggest an increasing population trend (P = 0.02) since 2006 due to the higher counts in several of the recent surveys (Fig. 8); however, estimates also have more interannual variability in recent years relative to historic values, resulting in a poor fit of the trend to the data ( $R^2 = 0.34$ ).
-The 3-year-average index for photo-corrected estimates in the CPRV during the most recent three years that surveys have been conducted (2019-22) was 804,645 cranes, which is well above the management objective level (350,000-475,000) for this population (Fig. 9).
-The survey was not completed in 2020 due to COVID restrictions.
+The count from the March 2023 survey for MCP was 1,259,199 cranes (Table 1, Fig. 6) in the CPRV, which represents a record high estimate since the survey was initiated in 1974 (Liddick 2023).
+The natural log-transformed annual photo-corrected estimates for the CPRV portion of the survey suggest an increasing population trend (P = 0.01) since 2006 with higher counts in several of the recent surveys (Fig. 7); however, estimates also have more interannual variability in recent years relative to historic values, resulting in a poor fit of the trend to the data ($R^2 = 0.36$).
+The 3-year-average index for photo-corrected estimates in the CPRV during the most recent three years that surveys have been conducted (2021-23) was 909,046 cranes, which is well above the management objective level (350,000-475,000) for this population (Fig. 8).
+Due to COVID restrictions the survey was not completed in 2020, and ground counts used to correct aerial counts were not done in 2021.